 Dubbed 'Cottonopolis', Manchester was once the international centre of the world’s cotton industry.
 The city imported up to a billion tonnes of raw cotton a year, towns like Bolton and Preston became manufacturing centres and Oldham’s Platt Brothers & Co.
 Ltd. built textile machines for mills across the world.
-The North West’s landscape and culture are still shaped by its textile heritage today.

 Our Textiles Gallery paints a vivid picture of how cotton transformed Manchester into an urban metropolis.
 See everything from world-changing innovations like an original Richard Arkwright Water Frame—one of the machines that kick started the Industrial Revolution—to surprising, everyday objects like a pair of child-sized clogs from Charter Street Ragged School, a local charity that helped some of Manchester’s poorest inhabitants.